sckott/recology/_posts/2012-01-11-moving-from-blogger-wordpress-to-jekyll.markdown

 3. `git clone` a jekyll template to your machine.
 There are hundreds of these now.
 Look [here][here2] for your favorite, and `git clone` it. ***
 4. Edit the template you have cloned, and commit and push to GitHub.
 That's it.
 It will take just a bit to render.

+There is more to it than that, but that is how you can get started.
+If you want to add comments, [Disqus][] is a great option.
+Once you fork someones jekyll site, make sure to change all the personal/site specific information to your information, including the RSS feed.

 *** Note: You can name your repo for your site/blog as yourgithubname.github.com if you want your URL for the site to be http://yourgithubname.github.com.
 Or you can name your repo whatever you want, e.g., disrepo, then the URL will be http://yourgithubname.github.com/disrepo.